 Massachusetts athlete Gina Utegg is no stranger to World T.E.A.M.
 As a volunteer to the non-profit organization following an automobile accident, she saw first-hand how sporting activities help improve lives of individuals who live with disabilities.
 It took a diagnosis of breast cancer in 2009, followed by surgery, chemo and radiation treatments, to convince her that participating as an athlete could also help her.
 The following year, she rode her first Face of America, finishing near the end of the pack.
 She’s now an annual participant.
 Her improved fitness through exercise allowed her to join Colorado’s Adventure Team Challenge with other adaptive athletes from across the nation.
 Watch Gina Utegg talk about competing in Colorado’s difficult Challenge.

 Are you competing in Adventure Team Challenge Colorado and have a remarkable personal story about your background you would like to share?
-Send us your story by email message and attach a high definition digital image.
+Email us your story and attach a high definition digital image.
 Selected stories will be added to our Featured Athlete page and may be expanded for a story on our World T.E.A.M. site.
-Thanks!